material-motion/material-motion/GLOSSARY.md

 The update event is called on an Actor many times per second.
 These events are usually synchronized to the current display's refresh rate: 60 times per second being common, 90 times per second being recommended for VR.

 We've listed technologies/APIs that provide this type of event for a variety of platforms below:
-Core Animation: CADisplayLink's update event
+- Core Animation: CADisplayLink's selector calls
-Unity: Update event on a Behavior
+- Unity: Update event on a Behavior
-Web: window.requestAnimationFrame
+- Web: `window.requestAnimationFrame`
-Android: Choreographer.FrameCallback
+- Android: `Choreographer.FrameCallback`
-OpenGL: Update()
+- OpenGL: `Update()`